 There is a resurgence of interest in alternative sources of nutrition, one of the organic kinds.
 There has been too much negativity on processed foods and synthetically produced supplements as well as genetically modified organisms.
 Consumers nowadays prefer organic food items whether fresh produce or beverages.
 This is mainly why despite the various food trends; coffee had remained to be the most popular beverage as to its organic properties and since it is also energy-infusing.
 Caffeine the active compound in coffee has been used for medicinal purposes, as a natural source of energy, and it also has anti-cancer properties.
 One of the newest to hit the market is kratom, which is a plant-based powder that is mainly used as tea.
 It has alkaloids that are said to be good for the body and one’s health and it is all organic, the trees in which the kratom leaves come from grow naturally in the forests of southeast Asia.
 Many have become smitten with the unique taste and effects that kratom brings, but if you want to make the most out of your morning cuppa, then take kratom and caffeine together.

 It might surprise you to know that kratom and coffee belong to the same family, it is like they are sisters, alike and different in the same way.
 But since kratom has found its way into the morning beverages of Americans it is often asked whether it can be mixed with coffee and will it have far more benefits.
 Kratom and coffee are both great on their own, and mixing them will not give you a supercharged tea or coffee, but rather each complements the other.
 The earthy taste of kratom goes well with the caffeine in coffee and if you want to get the added benefits of kratom but have been used to drinking coffee, then having them both is a win-win situation for you.
-Moreover, kratom and coffee can give you that energy boost and at the same time help you think clearly and stay focused, which are great early in the morning.
+Moreover, according to Kratom Library, kratom, and coffee can give you that energy boost and at the same time help you think clearly and stay focused, which are great early in the morning.
 If you have not heard of kratom, read on for the many benefits that you can get from kratom and caffeine.

 Getting to know kratom and coffee.